 In early spring, the week or two after the ice is out is a fantastic time to catch lakers.
 At this time of year, the lakers are looking for water temps in the 40s, so start around 10 feet and work your way deeper to 40 feet.
 In the spring, lakers are hunting in the shallows along shorelines and reefs that are rocky.
 Cast or troll in waters less than 30 feet deep especially close to sharp drop offs.

 During the summer months, lakers move deeper and deeper as water temps increase.
 They prefer to be in water that is between 40 and 50 degrees.
 In early to mid summer this typically translates to 20 – 50 feet.
 As summer wears on, lakers keep searching out cooler water in even deeper holes and trenches.
 Lakers at this time are hunting around similar structures as in the spring but at deeper depths.
 Finding fish this time of year can be a little more challenging but with time and enough weight it is still possible to catch them.

 In the fall, lake trout begin to move back into the shallower waters as they cool.
 This is the time of year that lake trout spawn, typically late September to early October.
 They seek out clean, rocky shorelines to lay their eggs in the rubble which will not hatch until the spring.
-This is a vulnerable time of year for lakers which is why the fishing season closes except for careful catch and release.
-Be sure to check out when the season switches to catch and release before starting your fall trip.
+Remember that lake trout season closes in Minnesota on September 30.

 Lake trout eat ciscoe (tullibee), sucker, whitefish, shiners, and freshwater shrimp.
 Lakers are typically most active at dawn and dusk.
 Lake trout prefer live bait over artificial most of the time so plan on packing some in with you (live bait prohibited in Quetico).
 Frozen ciscoes or live minnows work well (just remember to pack out all leftover bait at the end of your trip!).